 03 of 11

 Winged Squares are perfect for this table runner, and it's made by placing two of the blocks side by side.
-My blocks are surrounded by a border print fabric, but any fabric of your choice will work perfectly.
+The blocks are surrounded by a border print fabric, but any fabric of your choice will work perfectly.

 The pattern was originally written as a mystery quilt, but you can flip through to read all pages.